Our history

 Making a difference to UK cities

-Since the 1980s a number of research centres have been established with different urban specialisms in the global north.
-The Centre of Urban Policy Studies was formed by Professor Brian Robson in 1983 to develop research on UK urban and regional policy, while in 2000 the Centre for Urban and Regional Ecology was set up to address the challenge facing the UK of steering our behaviour, settlements and landscapes towards more sustainable futures.
+The Centre of Urban Policy Studies was formed by Prof Brian Robson in 1983 to develop research on UK urban and regional policy, while in 2000 the Centre for Urban and Regional Ecology was set up to address the challenge facing the UK of steering our behaviour, settlements and landscapes towards more sustainable futures.

-Both centres consisted largely of environmental scientists, geographers and planners and where the focus was on cities in the most industrialized economies.
 Former colleagues such as Michael Bradford, Peter Dicken, Jamie Peck and Adam Tickell contributed to this agenda through their work on urban and regional restructuring in a globalising world.

 A world of cities